codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/verify-cluster-tls-ssl-configuration.md

 was_hidden: true
 ---

-Read this page if you are adding in Codefresh a custom (e.g. on-premise) cluster.
+Read this page if you are adding in Codefresh a custom (e.g. on-premises) cluster.

 ## Overview